jonlein/aws-tasks/ec2Instance_session1.md

 ```
 lsblk
 ```
-- Run the following command to format the volume with the ext4 file system
+- Run the following command to format the volume with the ext4 file system.
+Replace /dev/volumename with the actual device name of your volume.

 ```
 sudo mkfs -t ext4 /dev/volumename
 ```

-You can replace /dev/volumename with the actual device name of your volume.

 - Create a directory where you want to mount the volume, for example: